Finite-element discretization of the smectic density equation: Continuum Analysis

 \begin{theorem} Given $f\in L^2(\Omega)$, the variational problem to find $u\in \mathscr{V}$ such that

 is well-posed. \end{theorem} \begin{proof} By the Lax--Milgram Theorem, this variational problem has a unique solution if the bilinear form $a$ is coercive and continuous on $\mathscr{V}$ in the $\|\cdot\|_{2,q}$ norm, and the associated linear form is continuous.
 The assumption that $f\in L^2(\Omega)$ is sufficient to guarantee that the linear form is continuous.
-To prove continuity of $a$, we have